DarraghReid/eden/README.md

 View the live project [here](https://darraghreid.github.io/eden/)

 This website was created for Code Institute's Milestone 2 Project as part of the Diploma in Full Stack Web Development.
 The purpose of this project is to demonstrate the student's knowledge and skills acquired thus far in the course.
 This includes skills in HTML, CSS, JavaScript as well as other User Centric Design skills as outlined in the [Technologies Used](#Technologies-Used) section.
-This project marks my first time writing JavaScript.
+This project marks the developer's first time writing JavaScript.

 The purpose of this site is to be a platform on which users can experiment with garden designs.
-The idea was given to me by landscape gardening student who expressed a desire for an application on which he could make rough garden designs in front of customers in real time.
-I decided to create [Eden](https://darraghreid.github.io/eden/) with him in mind as the site owner where both he and potential customers could use this software to experiment with their ideas.
+The idea was inspired by landscape gardening student who expressed a desirefor an application on which he could make rough garden designs in front of customers in real time.
+I decided to create [Eden](https://darraghreid.github.io/eden/) with him in mind as the site owner, where both he and potential customers could use this software to experiment with their ideas.

 ## User Experience (UX)
 * User Stories